jonas-peeters/EasyScoreboards/README.md

 `/easyscoreboard show` shows the scoreboard to the player who uses this command

 `/easyscoreboard hide` hides the scoreboard from the player who uses this command

+`/easyscoreboard showall` shows the scoreboard to all players (except if they are on the list of players that don't receive the scoreboard)

+`/easyscoreboard hideall` hides the scoreboard from all players without exceptions

 ### Countdown